 The U.S. Department of Transportation under the Moving Ahead for Progress in the 21st Century Act (MAP-21) and the Fixing America's Surface Transportation (FAST) Act requires states to submit pavement performance measure data in a variety of areas to the Federal Highway Administration (FHWA).
-These last two laws have introduced reforms into the Federal-Aid Highway Program by establishing new requirements for pavement performance management to foster efficient investment of federal transportation funds.
-Pavement condition performance measures based on the FHWA rulemaking are shown in Table 5.13.
+These last two laws have introduced reforms into the Federal-Aid Highway Program by establishing new requirements for pavement performance measures based on the FHWA rulemaking are shown in Table 5.13.